Guide to Rouen

 Rouen wouldn’t be the ‘Home of Impressionism’ without its fair share of art galleries.
 Built in 1870, the grand Musée des Beaux-Arts houses what is considered to be one of the greatest public art collections of France outside Paris.
 It features masterpieces by some of the world’s most famous painters; the likes of Renoir, Caravaggio, Modigliani, Rubens, Velázquez and, of course, Monet adorn its walls.

-The gallery is open from 10am-6pm every day, except Tuesday, and entry to the permanent collections is free.
+The gallery is open from 10am to 6pm every day except Tuesday, and entry to the permanent collections is free.

 Place du Vieux Marché